renpy/renpy/sphinx/source/conditional.rst

 ::

-    # event.step() is a function that returns true while there are
+    # event.step() is a function that returns True while there are
     # still events that need to be executed.

     while event.step():